-Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Understand which attraction would be most appropriate for a given visitor.
+Learning Outcomes The learner will: Assessment Criteria The learner can: Understand which attraction would be most appropriate for a given visitor.
 1.1.
 Assess which would be the most appropriate attraction for a given visitor.
-2. Be able to plan an itinerary for a 2.1 Plan an itinerary schedule for a day trip. day trip showing details and costings.
-2.2 Calculate the cost of the trip using whole numbers.
-2.3 Record the cost of the trip.
+2. Be able to plan an itinerary for a day trip showing 2.1 2.2 Plan an itinerary schedule for a day trip.
+Calculate the cost of the trip using whole details and costings.
+2.3 numbers.
+Record the cost of the trip.
 3. Be able to present the itinerary.
 3.1 Present information about the itinerary demonstrating communication skills for a given customer.